Separation Anxiety (TV series)

 Separation Anxiety is an American television game show hosted by Iliza Shlesinger.
 The series premiered on TBS on March 8, 2016.

 Plot

 It is staged as a game show within a game show.
-An unsuspecting couple is brought to a studio in Atlanta, where they think they're playing together on an Internet game show for a top prize of $2,500.
+An unsuspecting couple (married, best friends, siblings, etc.) is brought to a studio in Atlanta, where they think they're playing together on an Internet game show for a top prize of $2,500.
 Just before taping, the couple is told that the rules have changed, and that one half of the couple will play first, and the other will play later.

 Game play

 The player who is told they'll "play later" is taken to the real Separation Anxiety studio, where host Iliza Shlesinger explains the real game.
 The in-studio player will select the categories that their partner is playing in the fake Internet game.
 The real prizes are 100 times the dollar amounts shown in the fake game (so the first $10 question is really worth $1,000).
 The game uses an 8-question money tree, with a top real prize of $250,000.

 During the game, the in-studio player gets several opportunities, called "Mind Melds", to earn bonus prizes for predicting what their partner did during hidden-camera segments shot after the players were separated but before the fake game taping began.
 Those prizes are kept, even if the team loses the main game.
 Additionally, the fake-game player has two helps that they can use: Smart Phone, which lets them call the in-studio player for help, and Crowd Source, which lets them poll the six-member audience of the fake game show.
 They can only use each help once, and cannot use them on the $250,000 question.

 There are four ways the game can end: